 In Search of Brad Pitt is intriguing and connected with the stunning blonde Nancy Ardolino and the alluring brunette AnnMarie Zecca, who travel to places worldwide with names like Estepona, Anegada, and Yosemite.

 The two met in grammar school and have made it their life’s mission to cross place after place off a bucket list that never ends.
 Their original plan included visiting every national park in the U.S., where they encountered nature’s unpredictability and exquisite beauty.
 They overcame fear and danger along their journey.
 Together, they experienced the untimely death of Zecca’s sister from cancer.
 Some of their journeys extended beyond the borders of the U.S., often eating exotic foods without hesitation.
 Nothing stopped them from following their passion for adventure; COVID only slowed them down, for now.

 The two, dubbed “Thelma and Louise” by their friends, sat down for an interview and showed a deep bond, finishing each other’s sentences before the other answered the questions.
 Both laughed and cried at different times as they filled over two hours of storytelling, providing insight into what it’s like to long for adventure and fulfill that longing, not just dream about it.
 Their trips often include hiking, rafting, zip-lining, and snorkeling.
 They even slept under the stars in a Bedouin tent in Morocco.

 Ardolino and Zecca got together over 33 years ago when their husbands, Joe and Mike, asked them to go skiing in Utah along with 5 or 7 other guys.
-They instantly became friends, and it was the start of a lifetime of exploration.
+They instantly became friends, and it started a lifetime of exploration.